Rain Gauge Data

-In your house: Your lateral starts where your house sanitary plumbing goes vertically into the basement or crawl space floor from the upper levels of the house.
+Your lateral starts where your house sanitary plumbing goes vertically into the basement or crawl space floor from the upper levels of the house.
 This large pipe is usually about 4” in diameter and made of cast iron or plastic and often referred to as the sanitary stack.
 There is usually a branch from the pipe with a cap for access which is called the cleanout.
 Often the sanitary stack is located near the water service line and water meter.
 While not recommended, if your basement is finished, the sanitary stack is often covered by a wall or panel.

-In your yard: Once you locate your sanitary stack inside the house, make a general reference from the location inside the house to a spot you can identify outside the house.
+Once you locate your sanitary stack inside the house, make a general reference from the location inside the house to a spot you can identify outside the house.
 You can do this by using a tape measure to measure the distance from the nearest corner or window of the basement and transfer this measurement outside the house.
 Once outside the house, use your reference point and measurement to estimate the location of the sanitary stack inside the house and look straight towards the street.
 This typically is the location of the lateral across your yard.
 This is only approximate.
 If any digging is planned by you or others in your yard, you need to have all utilities professionally located by contacting Digger’s Hotline.

-Internal Cleanout: this is located on the sanitary stack or cast into the basement floor.
+This is located on the sanitary stack or cast into the basement floor.

-Exterior Cleanout: Not common in our area unless you have a long sanitary lateral (over 100’ from the street sewer to your house).
+Not common in our area unless you have a long sanitary lateral (over 100’ from the street sewer to your house).
 If your sanitary lateral has been replaced or had repairs in the past, you likely do have an exterior cleanout.

-Floor Drain: The floor drain is a plumbing fixture in your basement floor that accepts standing water near or around the drain.
+The floor drain is a plumbing fixture in your basement floor that accepts standing water near or around the drain.
 The floor drain is another access point to your lateral.
 The lateral should only be accessed by a professional plumber.
 The sanitary lateral is a direct connection to the public sewer including the gases, odors, and other undesirable elements that come to mind.
 Your house is protected from these elements with water traps on all plumbing fixtures.
 Accessing the lateral bypasses this feature and leaves an open pathway for gas, odors, etc. into your house.
 If you smell sewer gas in your house, the most likely source is a water trap that has dried out from non-use.
 Floor drains are particularly prone to this.
 Pour at least one gallon of water in all plumbing fixtures including toilets and floor drains.
 If odors persist, contact a plumber.

 If you need to have a contractor clean and cut roots out of your lateral on a regular basis, you should have your lateral video inspected every five to ten years.
 If you have never seen the inside of your lateral, having a video inspection is relatively inexpensive peace of mind.
 If the lateral is in good condition, there is no need to re-inspect for the foreseeable future.
-Newer laterals are made out of PVC, a high-strength plastic that is slightly flexible.
+New laterals are made out of PVC, a high-strength plastic that is slightly flexible.
 PVC pipes for home laterals are typically in10-foot segments and have long-lasting, water-tight joints when installed properly.
-Plumbers started installing PVC laterals in Wisconsin in the 1970's.
+Plumbers started installing PVC laterals in Wisconsin in the 1970s.

 Older laterals may be made out of clay pipes that were typically installed in two-foot sections with joints that either are not sealed or have seals that failed long ago.
 Clay pipe material is extremely durable over time, however, the pipes are susceptible to cracks and damage that lead to failure over time.
 Tree roots are the most common cause of damage.

 Dispose of all fats, oils, and grease in the garbage.
-This includes butter, cooking oils, fry oil, oils and grease left from cooking meats and/or anything else that gels or solidifies at room temperature.
+This includes butter, cooking oils, fry oil, oils, and grease left from cooking meats and/or anything else that gels or solidifies at room temperature.
 While these will go down the drain or toilet when warm or with soap, they will all gel and solidify as they move down your lateral and the sewer when they cool down or when they mix with other water creating a clog that is very messy and difficult to remove.